All Episodes

 Richard.

-So could you um could you start again?
+So could you start again?

 Sure.

-Dallas Fort Worth has LBJ freeway.
+Dallas-Fort Worth has the LBJ freeway.

-I I I exempted Texas.
+I exempted Texas.

-LBJ's all over Texas.
+LBJ is all over Texas.

-Well, I I I missed that part.
+Okay, well, I missed that part.

 I guess I was doing something else.

-Outside of Texas, you don't find L BJ.
+Outside of Texas, you don't find LBJ.

-Well, you got an LBJ library, something in Washington.
+Well, you got an LBJ library something in Washington.

 You don't find the LBJ boulevards in these places.